Kasey Anderson: History

-Anderson was born in Portland, OR moved to Bellingham, Washington when he was 18, and operated at times from Seattle, New York, and Los Angeles.
+Anderson was born in Portland, Oregon and moved to Bellingham, Washington when he was 18.
+He variously lived and worked in Seattle, New York, and Los Angeles.
 When he was active, he was based in the American North Pacific Coast.
 As both a solo act and as front man for The Honkies, Anderson toured with Jason Isbell, Counting Crows, Steve Earle, the Supersuckers, and others.
 Counting Crows recorded a cover of Anderson's song "Like Teenage Gravity" on their 2012 album Underwater Sunshine.
 Anderson's music has been described as Americana and alt-country and lauded by No Depression, Paste, The Onion AV Club and the Pazz & Jop Critics poll.
 Musical influences include Chuck Berry, The Rolling Stones, Bo Diddley, The Faces, The New York Dolls, The Replacements, Bob Dylan, and Goodie Mob.

 In late 2012, Anderson was diagnosed with Type 1 Bipolar Disorder and entered an intensive outpatient treatment program for alcohol and cocaine addiction.